Hawaii’s largest refrigerated food warehouse company fined more than $210K for safety violations

-The U.S. Environmental Protection Agency has fined Unicold Corporation, Hawaii’s largest refrigerated food warehouse, a $210,564 civil penalty for violations of the federal Clean Air Act.
+The U.S. Environmental Protection Agency has fined Unicold Corp., Hawaii’s largest refrigerated food warehouse, a $210,564 civil penalty for violations of the federal Clean Air Act.

 “Ensuring facilities reduce the risk of releases of toxic substances like anhydrous ammonia is critical,” said EPA Pacific Southwest Regional Administrator John Busterud in a news release.
 “We’re pleased that Unicold will work to make Hawaii’s largest refrigeration facility safer as a result of this settlement.”